-Value Scale / Gray Scale.
+Value Scale / Grayscale.

 Gradient Maps.

-Gradient maps are color adjustments or tools that allow us to work on the values (the scale of values) that we have on an image.
-We can choose between the alternate change of as many colors as we want.
+Gradient maps are color adjustments or tools that allow us to work on the values (the value scale) we have on an image.
+We can choose between alternating changes of as many colors as we want.
+In this image, I show you two examples.

-Image 1: scale of values from black to white
+Image 1: grayscale from black to white

-Image 3: value scale with the default scale “rainbow”
+Image 3: value scale with the default “rainbow” scale

-Satin fabric / Satin.
+Satin fabric / Silk satin.

-And although they seem the same, they are not, however, they are similar finishes, that is why we have to take into account this type of detail when illustrating.
+Silk satin fabric is based on silk thread, while satin fabric is mostly made of cotton.
+And although they seem the same, they are not, however, they are similar finishes, which is why we have to take these types of details into account when illustrating.

 To have continuity and narrative coherence in our paintings.